kubernetes/community/contributors/chairs-and-techleads/README.md

       given the appropriate level of priority.
 #### Awards
-There are a few times a year that Kubernetes and the larger CNCF community intentionally recognizes members of the commuity for certain roles and accomplishments.
-The leads@ mailing list and slack channel will have announcements for when nominations are open.
+There are a few times a year that Kubernetes and the larger CNCF community intentionally recognizes members of the community for certain roles and accomplishments.
+The leads@ mailing list and the slack channel will have announcements for when nominations are open.
 - [Contributor Summit] Awards
 - [CNCF Awards]